SchachtmanLab/Transgenic-sorghum-sorgoleone/README.md

 ## Overview

-**16 S rRNA data analysis consists of various steps which are as follows:**
+**16 S rRNA data analysis consists of various steps by using different software or packages which are as follows:**

 *Using 2 x 300 bp V4 region from the MiSeq platform as the example*